ibm-cloud-docs/sap-reference-architecture/sap-ra-faqs-unmanaged.md

 ## Is there a service responsibility matrix that shows the management tasks performed by IBM, the  customer, and Business Partner?

 The {{site.data.keyword.cloud_notm}} SAP-Certified Infrastructure is a self-managed offering.
-All infrastructure management is the responsibility of the customer.
+All infrastructure management is the responsibility of the customer and Business Partner.